ggmod/ts-vector/README.md

 ts-vector
 =========

-<b>ts-vector</b> provides a Vector class that extends the JavaScript/TypeScript array with the most commonly used mathematical and statistical functions.
+**ts-vector** provides a Vector class that extends the JavaScript/TypeScript array with the most commonly used mathematical and statistical functions.

-<b>This library uses EcmaScript 6 array inheritance, so it's not going to work in old browsers!</b><br/>
+**This library uses EcmaScript 6 array inheritance, so it's not going to work in old browsers!**<br/>
 Node.js 5.0 and the latest Chrome already support most of the Array inheritance features.

 Install it from NPM: